 Individual therapy: Individual therapy sessions are held in a confidential setting where you meet alone with your therapist.
 These sessions are held once per week, but additional sessions can always be added if you need or request them.

 Group therapy: During the inpatient treatment process, group therapy sessions are held daily.
 Three days each week the groups are facilitated by a licensed therapist.
 During all group sessions, patients meet together and discuss a variety of topics based on things that the patients present that they are struggling with.
 When therapists facilitate the groups, they may choose to start the sessions with specific topics which they feel would be most beneficial to discuss based on the mood of the group on that particular day.
 Rehabilitation groups are held twice a day on a daily basis and recreation groups are held at a minimum of three days per week.

-Family therapy: At Valley Behavioral, we recognize how crucial the role of family involvement is in order for any treatment to be successful.
-During inpatient treatment, family therapy sessions will occur at least once per week.
+Family therapy: At our mental health rehab center, we recognize how crucial the role of family involvement is in order for any rehab to be successful.
+During inpatient rehab, family therapy sessions will occur at least once per week.
 If the patient or family members request additional sessions, they will be held at the discretion of the therapist, based on whether or not they will be beneficial to the patient’s mental state at that point in the treatment process.
 Family visitation time is made available twice per week during a patient’s stay, but family members are able to call their loved ones at any time.